hayden1126/wordle-solver/README.md

     - input `1r` or `reset` to Reset the program
     - input `1e` or `exit` to End program (Program ends automatically when the Wordle has been solved)
     - input `1w` to launch the official Wordle website onto your browser
+    - input `1wu` to launch Wordle Unlimited onto your browser
     - input `1h` or `help` or `?` to list descriptions for each special command

 - For the above example, after inputing the filtering conditions, I would type `1g` to get some recommended words: